John Miltern

-John Miltern (1870-1937) was an actor in theater and films in the United States.
+John Miltern (1870 – January 16, 1937) was an actor in theater and films in the United States.
 He was in the Broadway play Yellow Jack.
 He was also in Channing Pollock's play Roads of Destiny.
 Another of his stage performances was described as manly and always sympathetic.

 In 1927, he was one of the actors arrested for performing in theater productions determined to be indecent by authorities.

+Miltern was struck by a car in January 1937 and died at the scene.